 Selous Game Reserve is Africa’s largest wildlife reserve and one of the continent’s most popular game viewing sites.
 It is one of Africa’s largest protected regions, covering 50,000 square kilometers and remaining mostly untouched by human interference.

 The Selous, Africa’s largest and oldest game reserve, is one of the continent’s most stunning wildlife sites.
 Boating, strolling, and fly camping complement traditional game driving in rich animal regions, and the park’s beauty is matched by the excellence of a safari here.
 This is an outstanding safari park that should be included on any southern circuit itinerary.

-The Selous Game Reserve is a superb safari destination for both family safaris and African honeymoons, all the better for the ease of getting there and the lack of crowds.
-The park has the widest diversity of safari activities in the country, offering the boating safaris as well as standard game drives, walking safaris and legendary fly camping trips.
+The Selous Game Reserve is an excellent safari destination for both family safaris and African honeymoons, made even better by its accessibility and absence of tourists.
+The park offers the country’s most diverse range of safari activities, including watercraft safaris, conventional game drives, walking safaris, and legendary fly camping expeditions.

 A network of waterways and lagoons run off the Rufiji River in the northern part of Selous Game Reserve.
 This lush terrain serves as a water source for the region’s wildlife, and the concentration of animals surrounding these water sources near the conclusion of the dry season is incredible.

 The majority of the campgrounds are located around the river and lakes, successfully depending on the animals’ need for water to create game viewing opportunities.
 The Selous Game Reserve is at its busiest from July until the middle of November, when the dry season is in full swing and all of the animals congregate around the few permanent water sources.